jenkinsci/postbuildscript-plugin/README.md

 Fixed some bugs that came in with the release of a new major version.
 Sorry for the inconvenience.

+* JENKINS-48197 - Do not initialize fields already loaded from configuration
 * JENKINS-48177 - Even marking build as unstable when errors during script execution appear
 * JENKINS-48169 - Using better descriptions for role limitations